Division of Chemistry

 Important Information for Proposers

 ATTENTION: Proposers using the Collaborators and Other Affiliations template for more than 10 senior project personnel will encounter proposal print preview issues.
 Please see the Collaborators and Other Affiliations Information website for updated guidance.

-Note: The CLP Program is interested in understanding function rather than malfunction or dysfunction.
-Projects that are disease-related, or that have drug discovery/design/development goals are not appropriate for review in the CLP Program.
-PIs uncertain of the fit of their proposal are encouraged to contact a CLP Program Officer.
+Note: The CLP Program is not interested in projects that are disease-related or that have drug discovery/design/development goals.
+PIs uncertain of the suitability of their proposals are encouraged to contact a CLP Program Officer.

 Submissions that address national needs are encouraged.
 Of particular interest are the priority areas associated with NSF's Ten Big Ideas.
 Elements particularly relevant to the Division of Chemistry include: Harnessing the Data Revolution, the Quantum Leap, Midscale Instrumentation, Understanding the Rules of Life, and Growing Convergence Research at NSF.
 Consult Chemistry's Dear Colleague Letter compilation for Division-specific guidance on how these areas match the Division's portfolio.